waqasbhatti/astroph-coffee/README.md

    ![Display mode image](src/static/images/listing.png?raw=true)

-An archive of all paper astracts is also provided in reverse chronological order, grouped by month and year to make it easy to see what people were interested in talking about on previous days.
+An archive of all paper abstracts is also provided in reverse chronological order, grouped by month and year to make it easy to see what people were interested in talking about on previous days.